 To get married in Ontario, a marriage licence is required.
 The Town of Georgina’s Clerk’s Division issues marriage licences in accordance with provincial requirements and Town policies and procedures.
 Licences are valid for 90 days from the date of purchase.

-$100.00 Payable by Cash, Debit, Visa, Mastercard, Certified Cheque or Money Order
+$100 Payable by Cash, Debit, Visa, Mastercard, certified cheque or money order

-The Town of Georgina is delighted to offer wedding officiate services whether you wish to be married at our Civic Centre or at the venue of your choice.
+The Town of Georgina is delighted to offer wedding officiate services at the venue of your choice.

-Two (2) pieces of identification are required from each party applying for a marriage license (i.e. four pieces of identification are required for every application).
+Two (2) pieces of identification are required from each party applying for a marriage licence (i.e. four pieces of identification are required for every application).

 You must produce two current/valid, original (or certified copies) pieces of identification from the list below for yourself as well as for the person not in attendance at the time the licence is issued.
 The two pieces of identification must include a minimum of one photo identification and be legible and understandable by the licence issuer.

 - Ontario Photo I.D.
 Card

 - Confirmation of Permanent Resident Form (IMM 5292)

 - Acknowledgement of Intent to Claim Refugee Status (IMM 7703) with photo

 - Report pursuant to the Immigration and Refugee Protection Act (IMM 1442) with photo

 - Student Authorization/Study Permit (Form 1442)